August 21, 2020

 Photography by Hersley Ven Casero

-Words by Danielle T. Ureta Spontak
+Story by Danielle T. Ureta Spontak

 A photographer.
 A painter.
 An artist.
 All of these personas encompass Hersley Ven Casero.
 But in the midst of this year’s pandemic, a new identity sprang forth from the corners of this creative’s mind: a documentarist.